simonsobs/nemo/docs/config.rst

     This is a dictionary that contains filter settings that will be applied to all the entries listed in `mapFilters`_.
 This allows one to define common settings in `allFilters`_, and then only list parameters that change between filters in `mapFilters`_.
-This allows the config file to be more compact and readable, and is especially useful for defining different filters to be used in a cluster search.
+This makes the config file more compact and readable, and is especially useful for defining different filters to be used in a cluster search.